-Amazon Best Sellers Rank: What Sellers Need To KnowAugust 19, 2021 in Blog
+Amazon Best Sellers Rank: What Sellers Need To KnowDecember 19, 2021 in Blog

-Amazon’s #1 Best Seller badge is more than just about bragging rights—it can help you research products, predict sales performance, and get a leg up on the competition.
+Amazon Sellers track their Best Selling Rank religiously.
+However, having a high BSR product is more than just about bragging rights—it can help you research products, predict sales performance, and get a leg up on the competition.

 In this article, we’ll take a look at the Amazon Best Sellers Rank (BSR) and how you can influence it to your advantage.

 Related Listening: Episode 403: The Top 5 Success Factors For Selling on Amazon

 What is the Amazon Best Sellers Rank or BSR?